Mato-T/Machine-Translation/README.md

 - First, lets take a look at the distribution of length of each tweet:

   ![length](https://user-images.githubusercontent.com/127037803/227503757-7387def7-cf32-49ec-8dd8-ed964a9a945e.png)
-- As seen in this plot, most tweets remain under the threshold of 150 characters, so I will leave out any sample that exceeds 150 characters.
-There is no harm in that, since the excluded samples are very few in numbers.
+- As seen in this plot, most tweets remain under the threshold of 150 characters, however, I will leave out any sample that exceeds 100 characters.
+I deemed this the appropriate threshold, since it allowed me greater freedom when it came to experimenting with hyperparameters (I provide more information in the conclusion section).
+However, this also limits the capability to generalize well to longer sequences.
 - The dataset seems to label positive sentiment as 0 and negative sentiment as 4.
 A better representation of the target variable is to use 0 and 1 instead.
 I also dropped any rows that reported missing values.
 - Next, a vocabulary must be created to implement the embeddings of the tokens.
 Special tokens, such as for padding or start-of-sentence, are includes as weel.
 I also split the dataset randomly to create a training and test dataset.
 - Since I use batched samples, all sentences must be padded to fit the length of the longest sentence since the Transformer expects the input to be in a unified dimension.
 These are all the steps required to prepare the dataset for the model.